The following two types of Special Provision are available to you for VCE external assessments:

 If you believe you are eligible for a DES, you should first seek advice from your school.

 Specific details on how to complete each section of the DES application are provided in the application.

-The primary responsibility for submitting an application that meets all eligibility criteria rests with you.
+You are responsible for submitting an application that meets all eligibility criteria.

 You should contact your VCE coordinator to gain access to and complete an application.
 Your principal will consider the application and make a recommendation to the VCAA at their discretion.